Riya-bhardwaj/Borderless/README.md

 - Seeded demo data for reliability
 - No full personalization engine
 - Direct Gemini API calls instead of backend-proxied AI

-## License

-This project was built for a hackathon demonstration.